What happens during due diligence when you sell?

 Break-up fees.
 Some LOIs include a fee either party must pay if they walk away without cause.
 These are more common in larger deals and need to be reviewed carefully.

-[INTERNAL-LINK: understand whether you need an attorney before signing → legal/do-you-need-an-attorney-to-sell-a-business]
+Understand whether you need an attorney before signing

 A re-trade is when a buyer uses information found during due diligence to come back with a lower price or worse terms.
 It happens more often than sellers expect.
+Buyers renegotiate key terms after conducting due diligence approximately 20% to 30% of the time, according to Morgan & Westfield, which has brokered thousands of small business sales.
 The buyer knows that with exclusivity running out and no other buyers in the picture, the seller faces a difficult choice: accept the new terms, try to renegotiate, or walk away and start over.

 The best defense against a re-trade is making sure your financials are honest and well-documented before you go to market.
 If there are no surprises for the buyer to find, there’s nothing to use as leverage for renegotiation.